Edward

 composition jointed body, molded painted hair beneath wig, sleep

-eyes, open mouth with two upper teeth, some dolls are unmarked or
+eyes, open mouth with two upper teeth, doll mark unmarked or

 1940s Horsman Enchanting Eyes doll, 15-16"